wp-plugins/wp-rss-multi-importer/readme.txt

 * Templates - choose from 8 different templates, create and style your own and save it
 * Import feed items (like Google news) and creates blog posts so readers can comment on them..and put the posts into your own blog categories
+* When posting to your blog, have the image be the Featured Image which you can use in the most current themes
 * Set a default image to show for each category
 * Pagination option - select number of posts per page
 * Select number of posts per feed you want to show